Research interest(s)/area of expertise

 - B.A., Archaeology, Boston University, 2001

-Grants: National Endowment for the Humanities, National Geographic Society, National Science Foundation, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, the Department of Energy and others.
+Grants: National Endowment for the Humanities, National Geographic Society, National Science Foundation, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, US Department of Energy

 Career Development Chair, 2019-2020